Ture2/MartianRobots/README.md

 ## How the project has been developed

-After read de documentation provided the firts thing done has been define what kind of application is wanted to get.
+After reading the documentation provided the first thing done has been defining what kind of application is wanting to get.
-At this point, it has been chosen to develop a ASP.NET CORE 3.1 Web API.
+At this point, it has been chosen to develop an ASP.NET CORE 3.1 Web API.
-Due to the time of developing somethings are get straightforward.
+Due to the time of developing something are get straightforward.

-Considerations taking before start the developing process:
+Considerations taking before starting the development process:

 1. Visual Studio 2019 has been selected as principal IDE.
-2. Entity Framework is the ORM selected to boost the database integration and persistance data.
+2. Entity Framework is the ORM selected to boost the database integration
 3. Non Relational DB has been refused because of data types.
-As we want to keep in mind that this app could be increase, main data models (robot, sensors, grid position, info from the grid, astronauts in mars...) could have a relationship between each others.
+As we want to keep in mind that this app could be increased, main data models (robot, sensors, grid position, info from the grid, astronauts on mars...) could have a relationship between each others.
 4. The web app has 3 principal classes, Grid, Modules and Robots.
-Grid is the "plantet" divided by a numbers of modules.
-For example, 1 grid of 2x2 has 6 module 1(1-N relation).
-A robot explore one grid and has a relation with module (1-1) but not all modules have a robot.
+Grid is the "planet" divided by a number of modules.
+For example, 1 grid of 2x2 has 6 module 1 (1-N relation).
+A robot explores one grid and has a relation to the module (1-1) but not all modules have a robot.
-5. The main purporse has been to make 2 ways of use de app.
-1 to explote CRUD calls using "Info" endpoints and another whitch use "Robot" endpoint to modify the model.
+5. The main purpose has been to make a 2 ways of using the app.
+1 to explore CRUD calls using "Info" endpoints and another which use "Robot" endpoint to modify the model.
 6. At the end of developing, info endpoints are set to develop them.
-The unique endpoint full useful is "martianrobots/deploy" whitch handle the input requeriment.
+The unique endpoint full useful is "martianrobots/deploy" which handle the input requirements.

 ## Project